Declan2001/SELF-telescope/README.md

 !!!!!!!!!!!!!VERY IMPORTANT CAVEAT!!!!!!!!!!!!: 7/5 to 7/10 the setup of the fiber shifted slightly due to vibrations and life I guess.
 But the important part is that the middle of the speckle part was not at the same location on the z axis for both days.
 Thus when comparing the mystery pictures (taken on 7/10) to 7/5 there is a correction factor added.
 This was done with my eye, so is very susceptible to human error.
 However, when compared to 7/10 dataset there is no correction factor.
 This could be the reason why the data for 7/10 matches closer to the mystery pictures than 7/5 dataset does.

 ### GRAPHS:
+Blue vertical line is the correct mystery image corrected number determined by me measuring when I took the data originally then subtracted off by the correction.
+(7/5 has correction; 7/10 has no correction)
+Red dot is the calculated "best match" decided by the code, lowest least squares value

+This means that the code got the correct answer if the blue line aligns with the red dot